HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```

 In an implementation with just L1 caches, both caches will directly interface with the physical memory and IO space.

-- direct mapped model
-- set associative model
+L1 caches typically use a direct mapped indexing methods with one or more sets.

 ### Unified L2 Cache

 In addition to the L1 caches, there could be a joint L2 cache to serve both L1 caches.
-On a simultaneously issued cache request, the instruction cache request has priority.
+On a simultaneously issued L1 cache request, the instruction cache request has priority.

 ```